GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/05-wsgi-application.md

 url: {{ingress_protocol}}://{{session_namespace}}-grafana.{{ingress_domain}}{{ingress_port_suffix}}/d/process-info?orgId=1&refresh=5s
 ```

-Tt should be pretty obvious from this that without any instrumentation the amount of CPU resources consumed by the WSGI application was much less.
+It should be pretty obvious from this that without any instrumentation the amount of CPU resources consumed by the WSGI application was much less.

 ![](hello-world-v1-process-info.png)